Erasmus Courses for Teachers in Budapest, Hungary

 Europass Teacher Academy courses in Budapest will take place on the Buda side of the Danube in Budapest.
 The location is close to the center of the city, yet calm and friendly.
 The river can be accessed on foot.
 There are a number of pleasant food and coffee facilities in the area.

 Our building is spacious, modern, and welcoming.
-Our classrooms are equipped with air conditioning and state-of-the-art technical conditions.
-Our cafeteria offers refreshments all day.
-The training staff are highly qualified and include published authors, materials writers, and conference speakers.
+The classrooms are equipped with air conditioning and state-of-the-art technical conditions and the cafeteria offers refreshments all day.
+Our training staff are highly qualified and include published authors, materials writers, and conference speakers.

 Budapest, Lajos u.
 11-15, 1023 Hungary